ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/nme-vo5-awards-marmozets-dj-set.markdown

   \ out.</p> \r\n<p> If you're a Marmozets fan, or just fancy a night out on the tiles,\
   \ get yourself and a mate to complete the form below, but hurry – the competition\
   \ closes on Thursday 8th February at 23:59.
 Over 18s only.
 Winners will be contacted\
-  \ via email on Friday 9th February to confirm attendance.
-Full terms and conditions\
+  \ via email on Friday 9th February to confirm attendance. </p>"
-  \ can be found here https://www.timeincuk.com/standard-competition-terms/ </p>"
 entry-title: "Win 2 tickets to the Marmozets DJ Set at the VO5 NME Awards Road Trip\
   \ with Propaganda"
 entry-content: "<p>Grab your dancing shoes people.
 Win one of 6 pairs of tickets to\